jakobriccabona/proliNNator/README.md

                         Path to the model
   -o OUTPUT, --output OUTPUT
-                        Name of the output PDB file (default: output.pdb) -csv CSV              Filename to save a csv file with the probabilities --ramachandran RAMACHANDRAN
+                        Name of the output PDB file (default: output.pdb) --csv CSV              Filename to save a csv file with the probabilities --ramachandran RAMACHANDRAN
                         Filename to save a Ramachandran plot with probabilities as a PNG --fastrelax           Flag to perform a fast relax on the structure before analysis